EQUIPMENT & HARDWARE

 For reference, IOT solutions commonly face security concerns because hardware is easily compromised by experienced security experts and the damage can be tremendous under certain circumstances.
 While the hardware itself has very little value in being individually compromised, the overall network can be infected in some setups.
 The figures on the right are examples of high risk IOT networks.

 Publicly accessible sensors connected directly into routers or ethernet connections can be the entry point for a virus that takes down the entire network.

 Sensor networks where sensors connect to multiple other sensors to reduce costs spent on network backhauls are at risk of a single compromised node infecting the entire network.
-Tree and star networks are much lower risk as the base nodes containing the backhaul infrastructure typically have stronger security protections and no physical access to prevent further spread.
+Similarly, wired connections can also create a point of entry into otherwise secure private networks.